 In the hustle and bustle of daily life, finding nutritious and satisfying snacks can often be a challenge.
 Snacks have always been a temptation for me, so having delicious options I can reach for that can keep me on track with my health goals but are still delicious is a must!
 I’ve learned that, with…

-Orcas Island Is the Most Peaceful Place I’ve Been I’m taking the opportunity in this post to share the vacation that still tops my list of favorites.
-A few years ago, I was trying to decide where to go for vacation.
+Touring Seattle and Victoria, British Columbia This is the second part of my post describing my favorite vacation of all time.
+As a reminder, a few years ago I was trying to decide where to go for vacation.
 One of my favorite magazines, Victoria, had just arrived in my mailbox.
-The travel feature…
+The travel feature that month happened…

 One Comment